jakerbeck/docker-airflow/README.md

 https://github.com/helm/charts/tree/master/stable/airflow

 ## Why
-Run https://github.com/helm/charts/tree/master/stable/airflow with the exporter built in.
+To run https://github.com/helm/charts/tree/master/stable/airflow with the exporter built into the image.

 ## New Builds